Jeya-03/sql_data_engineering_project/README.md

-# sql_data_engineering_project
+# SQL_project
-This is a practical learning project based on my self-study of SQL.
+This is a practical learning project based on my self-study of SQL in MySQL.
+The SQL commands for this is in __sql_commands__ file
 It demonstrates how to design and query a relational database for a restaurant’s online ordering and booking system, similar to Zomato.
 The work includes schema creation, sample data insertion, and analytical SQL queries for business insights.

 Features: